The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

 Now, think about having Test Cases on the same document.

 First, it shows the coverage.
-Second, the Project Team can use these case cases as additional pieces of information to ensure that the product meets requirements and passes the test cases.
+Second, the Project Team can use these case cases as additional information to ensure that the product meets requirements and passes the test cases.

 9. RTM Will Help You Validate Scope